Eye Highlights In Animation

 Eye Highlights in 2D

-Anime does this a lot, for example, in this screengrab from Attack On Titan, notice the window is behind the character, and the window is really bright, and so is likely to produce an eye highlight if the character were facing the window, but instead they are facing away from the window, and yet still have strong eye highlights.
-This is a cheat that may not be anywhere near physically correct, but you can usually get away with when animating in 2d.
+Anime does this a lot, for example, in this screengrab from Attack On Titan, notice the window is behind the character, and the window is really bright, and so is likely to produce an eye highlight if the character were facing the window.
+But instead they are facing away from the window, and yet still have strong eye highlights.
+This is a cheat that is not physically correct, but in cases of stylized 2d animation, you can frequently get away with it without distracting the audience.

 Attack On Titan eye highlights